frenchroasted/keypath.js/docs/API.md

 `find` returns a path that is compliant with the current options.
 If a keypath segment includes special characters, it will be quoted with the current "singlequote" container character, and that quote will be escaped in the segment if it appears.

-**Note:** Object keys are sorted in processing, so repeated calls to `find` should produce repeatable results.
+**Note:** Object keys are sorted in processing, so repeated calls to `find` should produce identical results.

 ```javascript
 var data = {